Reno

 Climate Mitigation Goal

 Reno adopted a goal to reduce greenhouse gas emissions 80% below 2008 levels by 2050, with an interim reduction goal of 28% below 2008 levels by 2025.
-ACEEE was unable to project if the city will achieve its near-term community-wide GHG emissions reduction goal because insufficient GHG emissions data were available for our analysis.
+ACEEE projects the city will not achieve its near-term community-wide GHG emissions reduction goal because insufficient GHG emissions data were available for our analysis.

 The ReEnergize Reno initiative set goals to increase commercial, industrial, and multifamily efficiency by 20% by 2025.